daspuppy/skeeter-deleter/README.md

 THIS CODE IS VERY DESTRUCTIVE.
 The maintainer assumes no liability or warranty for its use.
 Use at your own peril.

+This code was created for my own personal use, and my use alone.
+I share it here to learn more about how it works, and to document my journey of making it a better script.
+Other than the original pieces where I forked it from, the whole code is AI generated.
+I am not a coder!

 ## What it is

 This is a command-line tool that allows a user to download an archive of their Bluesky posts, remove likes, and delete old posts per user-specified criteria, namely age and virality.